-You need to ensure that you take final meter readings on the day you move out of your business premises, and take start reads on the day you move in to a new business premises.
+You need to ensure that you take final meter readings on the day you move out of your business premises, and take start reads on the day you move into a new business premise.
 This will ensure that you only ever pay for your own electricity and gas and that any final bill or statement that we send you is accurate.
-You can do this by completing and sending us a Change of Tenancy form available at www.utilita.co.uk/business/help/resources
+You can do this by completing and sending us a Change of Tenancy form available at our downloads centre.

 We’ll do everything we can to help you but if you would like impartial advice on a consumer related issue the following independent organisations can offer free and confidential advice.

 - Gas Safety and Emergencies

 The most important thing to remember is your safety.
 There are a number of precautions that you can take in order to ensure that you are not exposed to any danger from your gas or electricity supply.

 If you smell gas, follow this advice from the National Gas Emergency Service:

 - Do not use doorbells, mobile phones or turn any other electrical switches on or off